ChocolateDrink/Hypotermia/README.md

 # Hypothermia
 An advance remote access tool fully controllable by a Discord bot.

-> ⚠️ **Discontinued:** Hypothermia is no longer under development or maintenance, for now...

 ## Building
 > ⚠️ **Notice:** This is not intended for the average user.
 Basic scripting knowledge is required.